Patagonia: Largest cities

+The populations of Argentine cities and agglomerations are from the 2022 Census as referenced above.
+The populations of Chilean cities and agglomerations are from the 2017 Census as referenced above.

+Note: (a) the Neuquén – Plottier – Cipolletti Metropolitan area.

 Physical geography

 Argentine Patagonia is for the most part a region of steppe-like plains, rising in a succession of 13 abrupt terraces about 100 m at a time, and covered with an enormous bed of shingle almost bare of vegetation.
 In the hollows of the plains are ponds or lakes of fresh and brackish water.
 Towards Chilean territory, the shingle gives way to porphyry, granite, and basalt lavas, and animal life becomes more abundant.
 Vegetation is more luxuriant, consisting principally of southern beech and conifers.
 The high rainfall against the western Andes (Wet Andes) and the low sea-surface temperatures offshore give rise to cold and humid air masses, contributing to the ice fields and glaciers, the largest ice fields in the Southern Hemisphere outside of Antarctica.

 Among the depressions by which the plateau is intersected transversely, the principal ones are the Gualichu, south of the Río Negro, the Maquinchao and Valcheta (through which previously flowed the waters of Nahuel Huapi Lake, which now feed the Limay River), the Senguerr (spelled Senguer on most Argentine maps and within the corresponding region), and the Deseado River.
 Besides these transverse depressions (some of them marking lines of ancient interoceanic communication), others were occupied by either more or less extensive lakes, such as the Yagagtoo, Musters, and Colhue Huapi, and others situated to the south of Puerto Deseado in the center of the country.

 Across much of Patagonia east of the Andes, volcanic eruptions have created formation of basaltic lava plateaus during the Cenozoic.
 The plateaus are of different ages with the older –of Neogene and Paleogene age– being located at higher elevations than Pleistocene and Holocene lava plateaus and outcrops.

 Erosion, which is caused principally by the sudden melting and retreat of ice aided by tectonic changes, has scooped out a deep longitudinal depression, best in evidence where in contact with folded Cretaceous rocks, which are lifted up by the Cenozoic granite.
 It generally separates the plateau from the first lofty hills, whose ridges are generally called the pre-Cordillera.
 To the west of these, a similar longitudinal depression extends all along the foot of the snowy Andean Cordillera.
 This latter depression contains the richest, most fertile land of Patagonia.
 Lake basins along the Cordillera were also gradually excavated by ice streams, including Lake Argentino and Lake Fagnano, as well as coastal bays such as Bahía Inútil.

+The establishment of dams near the Andes in Argentina in the 20th century has led to a sediment shortage along the Atlantic coast of Patagonia.